- Overview

 Report Data Sources

 There are also two ways to get data for a report.
-The most common is to use an SQL query and pull data directly from the database.
-Since Flex is based on an N-Tier Service Oriented Architecture, some information that may be desirable for inclusion in reports is the result of business logic and is therefore not available in the data tier.
-For this kind of information, reports must be based on information from the service tier.
-For these situations, Flex has created a number of XML Data Producers that can be invoked as URL's.
+The most common is to use an SQL query to pull data directly from the database.
+Since the Flex backend is a multi-layer architecture (separating business logic from data), it may be that information desired in a report is not available from the database, rather it requires the business logic of the application layer.
+For this kind of information, Flex has created a number of XML data producers that can be invoked via the API.
 The report can then organize and query the XML data using XPath.

 Custom Uploaded Reports